 The HCA program requires that prospective M.H.A students provide:

-- Completed application submitted to the Student Records.
+- Completed application submitted to the Office of Admissions Processing.

 - Evidence of an earned bachelor’s degree with a minimum grade point average (GPA) of 3.0 on last 60 hours of the undergraduate degree and a minimum GPA of 3.0 in all prior graduate course work with accompanying transcripts for all previous institutions attended.

 - Scores from GRE or GMAT tests with preferred scores of 150 on the verbal, 141 on the quantitative and 4.5 on the analytical portions of the GRE or 450 on the GMAT*

 - Three letters of reference to the HCA department and

 Career goal statement for seeking the M.H.A. degree.

 In addition, applicants who have earned an undergraduate degree from a foreign university must complete the Test of English as a Foreign Language (TOEFL).
 Please see the Graduate School requirements

 *Applicants may request a waiver of the GRE/GMAT requirement when applying to the Health Care Administration program.
 Waivers may be granted if the applicant has completed a graduate degree from an accredited US college or university with a grade point average of at least a 3.0.

 Admission for graduate study in Health Care Administration is available to applicants who have attained an undergraduate degree with a GPA in the final 60 hours of 3.0 or greater.
 Applicants who have undertaken prior graduate study must also have achieved a minimum of 3.0 GPA.
 In addition successful applicants will submit evidence of outstanding academic and work or life experiences that demonstrate potential for leadership in the health services environment.
 Prior health care experience (employment, internship or volunteer) is preferred but not required.